 The National Centre for Research and Development (NCBR) was established in July 2007.
 It is a governmental agency responsible for the funding of applied scientific research programmes and activities.
-Its main task is the managing and implemention of strategic scientific research that should lead directly to the development of innovations.
+Its main task is the managing and implementation of strategic scientific research that should lead directly to the development of innovations.
 NCBR also supports the commercialization of scientific research results.

 More information on the research landscape in Poland can be found on the EURAXESS website.

 Currently, no Polish funder has adopted an Open Access policy yet.
 In 2018, The National Science Centre (NCN) joined cOAlition S, but it has not developed an Open Access policy yet.